tkintis/jobs-feed/README.md

 To start the app locally, run: *npm start* or *ng serve*

 ### 3. Running Cypress Tests
-a. *npm run cy:open* To open Cypress in Interactive Mode
+*npm run cy:open* To open Cypress in Interactive Mode

-b. *npm run cy:run* To run Cypress Tests in Headless Mode

 ## Architecture Overview
 This application is structured into three main folders for better scalability and maintainability and best of readability: